Diana Munz: Early life and swimming

 Munz attended Chagrin Falls High School, where she graduated in 2000.
-As a young swimmer, she swam and trained with the Lake Erie Silver Dolphins, where she was mentored by Cleveland Sports Hall of Fame Coach Jerry Holtry.
+As a young swimmer, she swam and trained with the Lake Erie Silver Dolphins, where she was mentored by Cleveland Sports Hall of Fame Coach Jerry Holtrey.
 A dominating regional team, the Dolphins won every district championship, for both long and short course, for 42 years from 1969-2011, which included Munz's tenure with the team.
-Coach Holtry swam two years for the University of Michigan and two years under Hall of Fame Coach James "Doc" Counsilman at Indiana.
+Coach Holtrey swam two years for the University of Michigan and two years under Hall of Fame Coach James "Doc" Counsilman at Indiana.
 Munz attended her first Olympic trials around 1996 as an eighth grader, and started with a National team by her Freshman year in High School.

-Prior to her gold medal performance in the 2000 Olympics, she was injured in a car accident in July of 1999, in the summer prior to her Senior year in high School.
+Prior to her gold medal performance in the 2000 Olympics, she was injured in a car accident in July 1999, in the summer prior to her Senior year in high School.
 The accident caused compression injuries in her second, third, and fourth vertebrae and a broken right shinbone.
 For several days following the injury, Doctors monitored her for a chance of paralysis.
 She later had pain at times after completing long swim sessions, but continued to train.

 Recovering more quickly than expected from her Summer 1999 injury, she won the 400, 800, and 1500-meter freestyle events at the Spring Nationals in March, 2000, was voted the Outstanding Swimmer of the Meet, and took the Kiphuth Award for points, named for 40-year Yale Coach Robert J. H. Kiphuth.